 On Feb.
 24, 2020, attorneys for Vanessa Bryant brought a wrongful death lawsuit against the owner of the helicopter that crashed last month, causing the deaths of Los Angeles Lakers star Kobe Bryant, their daughter Gianna Bryant, and seven other individuals.
-The suit was filed in Los Angeles County Superior Court while a memorial service took place at Staples Center, the arena where Kobe made much of his history.
+The suit was filed in Los Angeles County Superior Court while a memorial service took place at Staples Center, the arena where Kobe made much of his history. a well-known car accident attorney in Baton Rouge is heading the case.

 In the complaint, Bryant alleges the pilot, Ara Zobayan, failed “to use ordinary care in piloting the subject aircraft.”
 Due to the severe fog and cloudy conditions back on Jan.
 26, 2020, the suit argues that Zobayan was negligent and should have aborted the flight.
 The lawsuit also names Island Express Helicopters Inc., the owner of the helicopter, as well as Zobayan’s yet-to-be-named representative or successor.